Music rots when it gets too far from the dance.

 Ezra Pound, ABC of Reading

 WALDEEN (1913–1993) dreamed of the dance for most of her life, from early childhood to her death.
 In her last years, even though she was suffering from an increasingly debilitating heart condition (for which she preferred herbal remedies), she still was very much the vibrant woman she had been in her youth.
 The dance, like poetry, was always in her blood — the daring blood of the "Texas girl," as she was called when she made her New York debut, who at fifteen left classical ballet in order to find her own voice, to speak freely with her body, hands and face.
 The blood of the young dancer who, at twenty-five, having already distinguished herself here and abroad, made Mexico City her home, inspired by the vitality of the arts in Mexico where she believed art and life were fused into one reality — and where the people loved her.
 She created dance for more than half a century.
-Her remarkable career as a prima ballerina and choreographer becomes all the more remarkable when viewed together with her work as a translator of verses from the Canto General (General Song, 1950), the Latin American epic written by her friend and admirer, Pablo Neruda, the Chilean maestro destined for the Nobel Prize.
+Her remarkable career as a prima ballerina and choreographer becomes all the more remarkable when viewed together with her work as a translator of verses from Canto General (General Song, 1950), the Latin American epic written by her friend and admirer, Pablo Neruda, the Chilean maestro destined for the Nobel Prize.
 Indeed, her verse translations from the Canto published in the early 1950s introduced many to the "expansiveness," as Allen Ginsberg put it, of Neruda's voice.
 The republication of these poetic translations in 1989 brought her literary work to our attention once more.

 But Waldeen, the Pan-American pioneer of modern dance, has yet to receive the recognition she deserves in the United States for her important contributions to both dance and poetry.
 As the founder of a modern — truly Mexican — form of ballet, and as one of the earliest voices of Neruda in English, she boldly expanded the bounds of our own speech and sensibility in these two different but sister arts.

 Latin America has celebrated Waldeen over the years.
 Today in Mexico it is widely accepted that she is the starting point of the most important movements in contemporary Mexican dance.
-To honor her posthumously, her admirers petitioned the government to rename the national dance theater in Mexico City, where she often had performed, the Teatro de la Danza Waldeen (Waldeen Dance Theater).
+To honor her posthumously, her admirers petitioned the government to rename the national dance theater in Mexico City, where she often had performed, the Teatro de la Danza Waldeen (Waldeen Dance Theater; in 2018 it was named after one of her disciples).
 She received many awards for her choreography during her lifetime, in addition to high praise from critics, intellectuals and artists there.
-In a famous tribute to Waldeen written in 1956, Diego Rivera proclaimed, "In each of her dance movements, she offered our country a jewel.
+In a famous tribute to Waldeen written in 1956, Diego Rivera proclaimed: "In each of her dance movements, she offered our country a jewel.
 Let us, at least, repay her with love, admiration, and respect" (see entire tribute).
 And dance people from around the world continued to visit her during her final years to pay homage to the grand Waldeen.
 Nonetheless, she remains virtually unknown in the United States.
 Political reasons have much to do with our ignorance: she was, in fact, considered a "subversive" by the U.S. government — the notorious 1952 McCarran-Walter Act blocked her from even visiting her motherland.
 Not surprisingly, most writings on the subject of American dancers do not say a word about her.
 Works on Neruda offer no more than a note about her, identifying her only as a professional dancer living in Mexico City when the Chilean poet arrived there.

 Born in Dallas, Texas, Waldeen was the daughter of parents whose faith and support from the start nurtured her career as a dancer.
 Her beautifully mysterious name — inspired by Thoreau's Walden — was given to her by them: it is neither a stage name nor a nom de guerre, but her Christian name.
 More important, her parents created a most unusual home.
 Her father had come from Prussia as a child, brought here by parents who rejected Bismarck's social policies.
 He grew up to become an active Transcendentalist and rebellious liberal.
 Trained as an artist (engraver), he made his living in the printing business.
 Her mother, a genteel woman from Georgia, was a proper Southern lady with a great respect for the arts.
 She herself was a pianist who sacrificed her career for family.
 Together they bestowed upon their daughter a rare mix of personal traits that would shape her destiny.